 One day, my brothers and I decided to scout out the team’s new location as construction began that winter.
 We soon noticed a sign on the Bay State Racetrack that proclaimed proudly, “Welcome – Bay State Patriots!”

 Yes, Billy Sullivan had impulsively changed his team’s home name in order to honor the racetrack that had saved his franchise.
-Thankfully, it took an intervention on behalf of NFL Commissioner Pete Rozelle to have Billy Sullivan change the name from the Bay State to the New England Patriots.
+Thankfully, it took an intervention on behalf of NFL Commissioner Pete Rozelle to have the Pats’ owner change the name from the Bay State to the New England Patriots.

-When Schaeffer Stadium officially opened up with a regular season contest against the hated Oakland Raiders a few weeks later, some Pats fans hired a local airplane sign firm out of Norwood Airport that flew over the Stadium with a banner that read, “Keep Gayle Knief!”
-At the time, Gayle Knief was a hardworking, overachieving, diminutive wide receiver who had just been cut earlier that week by Head Coach John Mazur.
+When Schaefer Stadium officially opened up with a regular season contest against the hated Oakland Raiders a few weeks later, some Pats fans hired a local airplane sign firm out of Norwood Airport that flew over the Stadium with a banner that read, “Keep Gayle Knief!”
+At the time, Gayle Knief was a hardworking, overachieving, diminutive wide receiver who had just been cut earlier the previous week by Head Coach John Mazur.

 “Who the hell is Gayle Knief?” a Raider fan asked me when he saw the plane’s sign lingering overhead.

 One of the most popular players on the team during the Mazur-Bengtson years was Steve Kiner, the team’s own version of the Red Sox’ iconoclastic pitcher, Bill Lee.
-Kiner also happened to be an outstanding linebacker at the time.
-Steve was a long-haired, mustached Californian who actually lived in a VW bus in the Schaffer Stadium parking lot along with his hippie girlfriend.
-According to people in the know, he and his babe used to smoke pot mixed with granola in the bus and then take long walks around the parking lot at dusk.
-It was well known that Kiner was a Deadhead – his music could be heard blaring from his VW bus all hours of the day.
-When you walked by Kiner’s digs in the parking lot back then, it invariably reminded you of Woodstock.
+Kiner also happened to be a pretty damn good linebacker at the time. in all actuality, Steve was a long-haired, mustached Californian who actually resided in a VW bus in the Schaffer Stadium parking lot along with his hippie girlfriend from San Mateo.
+According to people in the know, he and his babe used to smoke pot mixed with granola on the bus and then take long walks around the parking lot at dusk.
+It was well known that Kiner was an avowed Deadhead; Kiner’s music could be heard blaring from his VW bus all hours of the day.
+When you walked by ol’ Steve’s digs in the parking lot back then, it invariably reminded you of Woodstock.
+Thus, when I sauntered by his van one day on my way to buy season tickets, it was not at all surprising to see him out there smoking a bone.
+After I greeted him one afternoon, Kiner shouted out, “Dude!” to me.

 In 1972, in their first foray in Foxboro on ABC’s Monday Night Football the day before the presidential election, the Pats decided to hire a circus performer named “Jumping Joe” Garlick to jump from three hundred feet above the stadium and free-fall to a large ballooned mattress in the middle of the field during halftime.
 Just as the circus aerialist jumped, a gust of wind picked up, and his descent suddenly seemed out-of-kilter, Jumping Joe ended up landing half on the edge of the mattress and nearly died.
 After Garlick staggered off the field, the fan next to me muttered, “I wonder if that guy works for the McGovern campaign?”

-What would my late father, who died thirty-one years ago this January, say about all of this?
+What would my late father, who died 32 years ago this month, say about all of this?

-Probably something along the lines of…”Well, son, it’s a long way from ‘Bring Back Gayle Knief’.”
+Probably something along the lines of…”Well, son, it’s obvious that Billy Sullivan doesn’t own the team anymore.
+Plus, it’s sure a hell of a long way from the days of ‘Bring Back Gayle Knief!”